-- 1330 Import).
-When a Reconciliation Agent Actor performs reconciliation against a data element that was imported via Discrete Data Import, it shall not record the document as the data source against which reconciliation was performed.
-In this case, it is only the imported data element, not the entire document which was reconciled. - Recording of data elements and/or their data sources (documents or queries) in the reconciliation act allows subsequent reconciliations to avoid "re-reconciling" data elements which were previously reconciled.
+Recording of data elements and/or their data sources (documents or queries) in the reconciliation act allows subsequent reconciliations to avoid "re-reconciling" data elements which were previously reconciled.
 The use of this Entry in the RECON Profile does not require the Reconciliation Agent Actor to use this information during the reconciliation process, but does require it to make it be made available for downstream use.

-6.3.4.E.2.1 <reference typeCode="XCRPT">
+6.3.4.E.1.2.1 <reference typeCode="XCRPT">

-- 1340 The information that was used during the reconciliation process is identified using the Excerpt relationship. - 1.
-The reference element SHALL contain only one [1..1] @typeCode attribute whose value is XCRPT.
+The information that was used during the reconciliation process is identified using the Excerpt relationship.

+1. The reference element SHALL contain only one [1..1] @typeCode attribute whose value is XCRPT.

-6.3.4.E.2.2 <templateId root='1.3.6.1.4.1.19376.1.5.3.1.1.24.3.6'/>
+6.3.4.E.1.2.2 <templateld root='1.3.6.1.4.1.19376.1.5.3.1.1.24.3.6'/>

-- 1345 The reference element will assert conformance to the Reconciliation Clinical Data Sources template. - 1.
-The reference SHALL contain a templateId/@root attribute containing the value 1.3.6.1.4.1.19376.1.5.3.1.1.24.3.3 to assert conformance to this template.
+The reference element will assert conformance to the Reconciliation Clinical Data Sources template.

+1. The reference SHALL contain a templateId/@root attribute containing the value

+1.3.6.1.4.1.19376.1.5.3.1.1.24.3.3 to assert conformance to this template.

-1350 6.3.4.E.2.3 <externalAct classCode="ACT" moodCode="EVN">
+6.3.4.E.1.2.3 <externalAct classCode="ACT" moodCode="EVN">